cap-js/docs/java/cqn-services/remote-services.md

 [Learn about all `cds.remote.services` configuration possibilities in our **CDS Properties Reference**.](../developing-applications/properties#cds-remote-services){.learn-more}

 ### Using BTP Destinations { #destination-based-scenarios }
-If your _Remote Service_ is running outside the BTP, you typically need to separately obtain the URL and additional metadata like credentials from the service provider.
+If your _remote API_ is running outside the BTP, you typically need to separately obtain the URL and additional metadata like credentials from the service provider.
 You can leverage BTP Destinations or programmatically register a destination with Cloud SDK to persist them for usage in your CAP application.

 Based on the following configuration, a destination with name `s4-business-partner-api` will be looked up via the Cloud SDK: